kaan-keskin/software-architecture-notes/Software-Architecture-Extra-Topics-I.md

 #### Encapsulation

+**The whole idea behind the data encapsulation is to hide the implementation details from users.
+This is achieved through the state (the private fields) and the behaviors (the public methods) of a Class.**

+**Often, for practical reasons, an object may wish to expose some of its variables or hide some of its methods.**

+**Encapsulation uses three common types of modifier to encapsulate data.**

+- Public
+- Private
+- Protected

 The reason encapsulation is cited as part of the definition of OO is that OO languages provide easy and effective encapsulation of data and function.
 As a result, a line can be drawn around a cohesive set of data and functions.
 Outside of that line, the data is hidden and only some of the functions are known.
 We see this concept in action as the private data members and the public member functions of a class.

 **Encapsulation is achieved when each object keeps its state private, inside a class.
 Other objects don’t have direct access to this state.
 Instead, they can only call a list of public functions — called methods.**